adrianyorke/robotframework-cookbook/README.md

 [Issues](https://github.com/adrianyorke/robotframework-cookbook/issues) are welcome and you can use them to post ideas for new recipes or report bugs and other observations for exisiting recipes.

 For larger submissions simply clone this repository, create a feature branch (or work directly on master) and submit a pull request to merge your branch.
-If you are not comfortable with Git workflow then simply post your submission on [#cookbook](https://app.slack.com/client/T07PJQ9S7/CU5RQ87K3) channel and I will help you publish your recipe or case study.
+If you are not comfortable with Git workflow then simply post your submission on the [#cookbook](https://app.slack.com/client/T07PJQ9S7/CU5RQ87K3) Slack channel and I will help you publish your recipe or case study.

 # Table of contents
 1. Standard Library - [BuiltIn](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html)<br>